 - Release the mouse button to apply the equation to the selected range.

 Tip: Use relative references when you want to apply the same equation to a range of cells, and the reference cell changes accordingly.
-(See Also: How To Check For Duplicate Values In Google Sheets)
+(See Also: How To Combine Cells In Google Sheet)

 Common Autofill Errors